railsbridge/docs/sites/workshop/teacher_training.deck.md

 # How do you check their understanding?

 * Some things that don't work:
-  * “Stop me if you don’t understand.”  (because they’ll be too shy)
+  * "Stop me if you don’t understand." (because they’ll be too shy)
-  * “Do you get it?” (because it’s too easy to say yes when the answer is no)
+  * "Do you get it?" (because it’s too easy to say yes when the answer is no)

+* What works?

+<!SLIDE smbullets incremental>
+# How do you check their understanding? (more)

 * ask them a question about the material. but how to do this without putting them on the spot?
 * ask questions about something that has already been built on top of.
 Spiral.

-<!SLIDE smbullets incremental>
-# How do you check their understanding? (more)
 * keep an eye on body language/facial expressions
-  * 'i see some confusion. let’s get a question.'
+  * "i see some confusion. let’s get a question."
 * pairing off and discussing/explaining
 * ask a less binary question to check understanding
   * how would you do ___